progsi/divers_dataset/README.md

 - *Discogs-VI-YT-2* or *DVI2*: a cleaned version of *DVI* which contains slightly less versions and cliques, but a cleaner assignment of versions to cliques.
 - *Discogs-VI-YT-2-FM* or *DVI2-FM*: contains versions found on YouTube without being constrained to listings on *Discogs* or *Secondhandsongs*.

+# Requirements
+- the original *DVI* dataset, especially the file `Discogs-VI-YT-20240701.jsonl`
+- installation of the conda environment by running  `conda env create -f env.yaml`

 # Dataset Creation
 ## Cleanup *Discogs-VI-YT*
 We do the following to cleanup.
 This should result in a cleaner version of *Discogs-VI-YT* with new clique assignments.
 It can be considered a second version of the dataset but with less versions.